Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 He laughed again.
 "God, I can’t even imagine just, I dunno, whipping it out for someone like Miss Bader."

 "...Nofl’s attorney?
-She always reminds me of a panther that learned how to wear a pants suit… d’you wanna guess what her first name is?"
+She always reminds me of a panther that learned how to wear a pants suit... d’you wanna guess what her first name is?"

 "She has a first name?"